What Is The Difference Between A Condo And An Apartment In NYC?

 What Are The Differences Between Condos And Apartments?

-• You can get evicted from an apartment, not a condo.
-Condos are yours to own, so you legally must have a lien that remains unpaid against you to get you out of there.
+- You can get evicted from an apartment, not a condo.
+Condos are yours to own, so you legally must have an unpaid lien against you to get you out of there.
 Apartments can evict you, even if you have the money to pay your rent.

-• You pay taxes on a condo, which is usually part of your HOA fees.
-Apartments will not have you pay taxes directly to the state, and it’s the landlord’s burden to bear.
+- You pay taxes on a condo, which are usually part of your HOA fees.
+Apartments do not require paying taxes directly to the state; it’s the landlord’s burden.

 What’s a Condo in NYC?